mishmanners/MishManners/README.md

 <img align="right" width="150" height="150" src="https://github.com/MishManners/MishManners/blob/master/My-OctocatsShortest.gif"></a>
 ### Some Fun Facts about me:
-I've founded a few companies in the past :zap: I love playing video games which you'll find over on my [Twitch Channel](http://twitch.tv/MishManners).
-On my channel, I also do live coding!
+I've founded a few companies in the past :zap: I love playing video games which you'll find me playing over on my [Twitch Channel](http://twitch.tv/MishManners).
+We also do live coding on Twitch!
 I'm super into sports, including lots of outdoor adventures like hiking, snowboarding, and wakeboarding.
-You'll probably run into me at an event, but for now, follow me online, jump in on my Twitch chats, or chat me at a virtual conference!
+You'll probably run into me at an event, so make sure you follow my socials for all the updates.
+You can always jump on my Twitch chats for a super quick response, and I'm still doing virtual conferences.

 ## GitHub Stats